AmrHendy/multimedia_question_answering/README.md

 # Results

-From the results obtained in the explained experiments,  we found out that the best results obtained are from using Inception-ResNet-v2 as feature extractor for the visual features.
-Our model outperforms the original paper model in all used metrics as shown in the following table:
+From the results obtained in the explained experiments,  we found out that the best results obtained are from using Inception-ResNet-v2 as feature extractor for the visual features. <br/>
+**Our model outperforms the original paper model in all used metrics** as shown in the following table:

 <p align="center">
   <img width="650" height="350" src="Images/results.PNG">
 </p>

-These results obtained from testing on the test set which contains 2990 videos.
+These results obtained from testing on the **test set which contains 2990 videos**.

 You can see the comparison between all models in the following figure:
 <p align="center">